ManticoreGamesInc/platform-documentation/src/api/game.md

 ### `TransferAllPlayersToGame`

 In this example, players can type the command `/reboot` into chat to send all players to a fresh server instance.
 It's the same game, just another copy of the server.
-Before transfering the players, we lock the server with `StopAcceptingPlayers()`, otherwise some players might reload into the same server instance.
+Before transferring the players, we lock the server with `StopAcceptingPlayers()`, otherwise some players might reload into the same server instance.

 ```lua
 local GAME_ID = Game.GetCurrentGameId()